The Most Perfect Pork Roast With Crackling to hit your weekend or holiday table!

 - Score the rind at 1-inch intervals, being careful not to cut into the meat.

-- Rub the roast with 2 tablespoons of cooking oil and half a tablespoon of COARSE SEA SALT (you can use more if you like your crackling on the salty side).
+- Rub the rind with 2 tablespoons of cooking oil and one tablespoon of COARSE SEA SALT (you can use more if you like your crackling on the salty side).
 Rub it in really well.

 How long does it take to roast pork?